AXIS A1610 Network Door Controller

 Reports

-• View the device server report: Click to show information about the product status in a pop-up window.
+• View the device server report: View information about the product status in a pop-up window.
 The Access Log is automatically included in the Server Report.

-• Download the device server report: Click to download the server report.
-It creates a .zip file that contains a complete server report text file in UTF–8 format, as well as a snapshot of the current live view image.
+• Download the device server report: It creates a .zip file that contains a complete server report text file in UTF–8 format, as well as a snapshot of the current live view image.
 Always include the server report .zip file when you contact support.

-• Download the crash report: Click to download an archive with detailed information about the server's status.
+• Download the crash report: Download an archive with detailed information about the server's status.
 The crash report contains information that is in the server report as well as detailed debug information.
 This report might contain sensitive information such as network traces.
 It can take several minutes to generate the report.

 Logs